 Paddle Material

-Paddle materials can vary, each with their own benefits and drawbacks.
+Paddle materials can vary, each with its benefits and drawbacks.
 Common paddle materials include aluminum, fiberglass, carbon fiber, and wood.
 Aluminum paddles are durable and affordable but can be heavier.
 Fiberglass is lightweight and offers a good balance between durability and cost.
 Carbon fiber paddles are lightweight and provide excellent performance but can be more expensive.
 Wood paddles offer a unique and aesthetic appeal but may require more maintenance.

 Blade Shape and Size